jetstream-cloud/js2docs/docs/general/minikube.md

 7. Start Dashboard

  To view your minikube dashboard, run the following command.

-       minikube dashboard -- url &
+        minikube dashboard --url &

 This might throw an error depending on what's installed on your machine.
 To access your dashboard you need to run Kubeproxy.

 8. Kubeproxy

         kubectl proxy --address=0.0.0.0 --accept-hosts='.*'

 9. View Minikube Dashboard

 To view your minikube dashboard from your web browser, run the following command:

         http://{host_ip}:8001/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/

         (Replace host_ip with the ip address of your VM)

 10. Delete Cluster

         minikube delete